-The other day I asked what other Asian meals would you like to see in our Youtube channel and one of our viewers replied with stir-fry rice noodles.
-Somebody else also asked for laksa, which I have already made 😉
+The other day I asked what other Asian meals would you like to see on our Youtube channel and one of our viewers replied with stir-fried rice noodles.
+Somebody else also asked for laksa, which I have already made.

-So here it is, an easy homemade pad Thai or also known as Thai stir-fry rice noodles.
+So here it is, an easy homemade pad Thai or also known as Thai stir-fried rice noodles.

-This is a new and improved recipe of mine and if you love stir-fry noodles, I promise that you will love this one also.
+This is a new and improved recipe of mine and if you love stir-fried noodles, I promise you will also love this one.

 Let's get on with the recipe!

 Pad Thai, as I mentioned earlier, is a Thai-style stir-fry rice noodle.
 It's an extremely famous street food in Thailand.

 It's one of Thailand's national dishes.

 History says that rice noodles were introduced in Thailand during WWII to reduce rice consumption due to rice shortage during the war.